jaredcooney/OSSU-Computer-Science/README.md

 of undergraduate computer science majors, minus general education (non-CS) requirements, as it is assumed most of the people following this curriculum are already educated outside the field of CS."

-As I already have a bachelor's degree in liberal arts and sciences from the University of Illinois at Urbana-Champaign, OSSU suits my situation perfectly.
+As I already have a bachelor's degree from the University of Illinois at Urbana-Champaign, OSSU suits my situation well.

 OSSU is nontraditional in that it is not tied to any particular institution, and as such its students do not receive a degree upon completion of the curriculum.
 Instead, we maintain a portfolio of completed assignments and